Cookies disclaimer

 Flowers in the Saxon Garden in Warsaw - © Artur Bogacki / Adobe Stock

 If you're planning on visiting Warsaw with kids, you might want to head to Saxon Garden - the playground there is awesome!
+Besides, the park is a peaceful retreat from the bustling city center.

 7. National Stadium Warsaw